EUROPEAN SOLIDARITY CORPS – ARSIS – 2020

-My last visit was in the safe zone in Diavata Camp, the place where i worked until now.
-Also in this case, the project is focused on unaccompanied adolescents, all males, with the difference that they live everyday in the camp, so this makes lifes a bit harder.
+My last visit was in the safe zone in Diavata Camp, the place where I worked until now.
+Also, in this case, the project is focused on unaccompanied adolescents, all males, with the difference that they live every day in the camp, so this makes life a bit harder.

 Adolescents’ lives are different because they are already adults and many feel the responsibility of their families on them.

 Boys of the safe zone, since the first days, became familiar with me.
 They like to spend their afternoon playing together, (less fun to have school classes 😛 ) or just to talk about what they need to say.
 For me, I am a woman, game moments turn into very competitive moments, but funny.

 Each boy has his own particularity and not everybody participates in the activities.
 I respect everyone’s time and wishes and I am happy if I could do a good job, even with few of them.